 Encourage your customers to review your products.
 Options for this are:

-- using the integrated Disqus and Yotpo apps to collect feedback on product pages.
+- Using our integrations Disqus and Yotpo to collect feedback on product pages.

-- encouraging comments on your website, social media profiles and external reviews sites.
+- Encouraging comments on your website, social media profiles and external review sites.

-- rewarding your customers for reviews.
-(Authors Sean Platt and Johnny Truant sometimes offer a new book as a thank you for a review of an older one.)
+- Rewarding your customers for reviews.
+For example, authors Sean Platt and Johnny Truant sometimes offer a new book as a thank you for a review of an older one.